naomijub/nfl/README.md

 ## Conderations
 * For sorting `Longest Rush`, I considered a touchdown a bonus of 100 points.
+* Did not use flutter graphql client due to configuration time.

 ### Tests
 To run tests just execute `cargo test`.